sajjadGG/book-python/django/async/celery.rst

 ... article = Article.objects.get(id=102)
 ... expand_abbreviations.delay(article)

-Now, the queue is very busy, so the task won’t be run for another 2 minutes.
+Now, the queue is very busy, so the task won't be run for another 2 minutes.
 In the meantime another author makes changes to the article, so when the task is finally run, the body of the article is reverted to the old version because the task had the old body in its argument.